cseanburns/geo-titles/manuscript/title-manuscript.md

 Conflicts of Interest: The authors have no relevant financial or non-financial interests to disclose.
 No funding was received for this work.

+Acknowledgments: The authors thank the reviewer for their careful attention to this work.
+Their comments improved this work considerably.